jmd-dk/concept/doc/command_line_options.rst

-While the above example requires knowledge of the internal code and serves no real use outside of development, a perhaps more useful usage of interactive mode is to combine it with :ref:`\\\\-\\\\-main <main_entry_point>` when writing auxiliary scripts, or to use it purely exploratory.
+While the above example requires knowledge of the internal code and serves no real use outside of development, a perhaps more useful usage of interactive mode is to combine it with the :ref:`main entry point <main_entry_point>` option when writing auxiliary scripts, or to use it purely exploratory.

 Say we did not know the variable name and value of the gravitational constant implemented in CO\ *N*\ CEPT, an we wanted to find out.
 We might go exploring, doing something like

 .. code-block:: bash